My Story

 But Fortis has an even deeper meaning to me.
 The name was originally an old nickname given to my girlfriend, a fellow rugby player who I found out earned it after deadlifting 100kg at just 15 years old.
 We met at a difficult and uncertain time in my life, and I’ll be the first to admit, I didn’t always handle it well.
 I wasn’t as strong or resilient as I wanted to be.
 In those moments, she was my Fortis.
 Not through grand gestures or lectures, but by standing beside me, without judgment, without pity, and without ever letting me believe I was anything less than capable.
 She gave me the space to grow, to rebuild, and to become stronger.
 Not just for myself, but for those around me.

 Fortis is more than a word, it’s a mindset, a process, a commitment to growth and resilience.
 My experiences shaped it.
 My values embody it.
-And through my work, I aim to help others develop their own version of Fortis, whatever that may look like for them.
+Through my work, I aim to help others develop their own version of Fortis, whatever that may look like for them.

 Education & Qualifications